 Collins & Milazzo

-(Aosta, Italy: Regione Autonoma della Valle d’Aosta, Chiesa di San Lorenzo, 1992)
+(Aosta, Italy: Regione Autonoma della Valle d’Aosta, Chiesa di San Lorenzo, 1992).
+OP

 Who’s Afraid of Duchamp, Minimalism, and Passport Photography?